 Chester Makers Market

-In the city of Chester itself there is the Chester Makers Market, held on Sunday 30th of September.
+In the city of Chester itself there is the Chester Makers Market.
 A fantastic range of products are available, from locally sourced fresh food and drink to candles, homeware and leather goods.

 Other than the markets, one of the best days out in Cheshire has to be Chester Zoo.
-Famous across the country for a wild day out and with over 125 acres of animal enclosures, Chester Zoo is an award winning animal sanctuary and definitely one to visit – whether you are going as a family, on a date or just really love animals.
+Famous across the country for a wild day out and with over 125 acres of animal enclosures, Chester Zoo is an award winning animal sanctuary and definitely one to visit – whether you are going as a family, on a date or just really love looking at animals!

-A popular attraction to the city is Chester Cathedral.
+Another popular attraction in the city is Chester Cathedral.
 Located in the city centre and rich in Romanesque, Gothic architecture, Chester Cathedral not only holds services for Christian worship but is also frequently used as a venue for concerts and exhibitions.

 So, there are just a few of our top picks of markets, events and places to visit in Cheshire.
 Let us know if you are planning to go to any of the markets or events mentioned by tagging us in your posts on Facebook, Twitter and Instagram using @pedddleuk.